Toni Anderson Found Dead? Body Found In Submerged Car Will Soon Be Identified

-Toni Anderson may have been found dead, with authorities finding a woman’s body in the submerged car identified to the missing woman.
+Toni Anderson may have been found dead, with authorities finding a woman’s body in a submerged car that was later believed to be that of the missing woman.

-Authorities this week found the 2012 black Ford Focus that belonged to Anderson.
-The car was discovered close to 10 miles from where the 20-year-old was last seen in January before she went missing, NBC News reported.
+Authorities this week found the 2012 black Ford Focus that belonged to Anderson, who went missing in January after leaving her work shift.
+The car was discovered some 10 miles from where the 20-year-old was last seen before she went missing, NBC News reported.

 A woman’s body was found in the car, but authorities have not yet identified whether it was Toni Anderson who was found dead.
 The body has been sent for an autopsy that authorities say will positively identify the body and will likely determine the cause and manner of death, but that official word may not come until early in the coming week.